 The MELD process “stirs” plastically-deformed, or softened, metal together or into the layer below.
 This stirring action breaks up the individual grains that make up metal.
 Because of that, MELDed products have “refined” or smaller grain size than the parent material used.
 In metal, you can generally expect greater strength, greater corrosion resistance, and greater wear resistance as grain size gets smaller.
 Reduced grain size is one reason we see better mechanical properties from MELDed products.

 Here’s another example: Inconel 625, when melted and applied using Pulsed Plasma Arc Deposition, shows “columns” of grains.
-MELDed Inconel 625 shows a grain pattern that is consistent.
+MELD deposited Inconel 625 shows a grain pattern that is consistent.

-MELD-deposited materials don’t just look great, they also exhibit exceptional mechanical properties that meet or exceed material specification.
-This means that your MELDed material will behave as expected, allowing your designs to be limited only by your imagination and not by your additvely-manufactured material.
+MELD deposited materials don’t just look great, they also exhibit exceptional mechanical properties that meet or exceed material specification.
+This means that your MELD deposited material will behave as expected, allowing your designs to be limited only by your imagination and not by your additively-manufactured material.
 Whether you need to MELD aluminum, titanium, or nickel-based super alloys, our MELD machines will deposit high-quality material in a single step.